segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/kotlin-android/destination-plugins/nielsen-dcr-kotlin-android.md

 #### What are the Nielsen-DCR `clientId` and `subbrand` values?

 The Parent Client ID and Sub-Brand (VCID) values are automatically populated through the AppID, which is Nielsen Supplied.
-By default, `clientid` and `subbrand` are set up in Nielsen backend configuration to capture brand and sub-brand information.
-The fields get populated from backend for a registered client `appid`.
+By default, `clientid` and `subbrand` are set up in Nielsen's backend configuration to capture brand and sub-brand information.
+Nielsen populates the fields from backend for a registered client `appid`.

 #### Can I override the Nielsen-DCR `clientId` and `subbrand` values?